Called by a New Name: Naming, Power, and Possibility

 “I resonate deeply with Dordt’s task and calling to provide an academically rigorous and culturally engaged education, shaped deeply by the Reformed theological vision,” says Dr. Bailey.

-Dr. Bailey is the host of the In All Things podcast and regularly contributes to the In All Things blog.
+Dr. Bailey also served as the host of the In All Things podcast and regularly contributes to the In All Things blog.
 His writing has appeared in prominent publications such as Christianity Today, The Banner, and the Reformed Journal, and he has written for academic journals like Christian Scholars Review and the International Journal of Public Theology.
-His scholarly work focuses on how theology influences our understanding of the body and cyberspace.
-Notable pieces include:
+His scholarly work focuses on how theology influences our understanding of culture.

 He is also the author of several books and book chapters, including: